NelsonBN/from-scratch-to-typescript/01-SetupEnvironment/03-ConfigureProject/README.md

 }
 ```

-And we can use the command `npm run build` to compile the project and `npm run start` to run the project.
+And we can use the command `npm run build` to transpile the project and `npm run start` to run the project.

 ### Improve the running of the project

 For this, we need to install the `ts-node` package.
-This package will compile the project and run it.
+This package will transpile the project and run it.

 To install the `ts-node` package, we need to run `npm install ts-node --save-dev`.
 The `ts-node` also should be added to the `devDependencies`, because we only need it to improve the development experience.

 And now we can run the project using `npx ts-node app.ts`.
 Note that wasn't generated the `dist` folder.
-This is because the `ts-node` will compile the project in memory and run it.
+This is because the `ts-node` will transpile the project in memory and run it.

 We can improve again the experience to build and run the project, adding the following script to the `package.json` file: